There are two groups that can benefit from legalization:

-- There will be opportunities for licensed businesses to grow, transport, test, manufacture, and sell cannabis-based products.
-Although there is no historical NJ data from which to draw to estimate the size of these opportunities, we can gain some insight from companies in other states already in operation.
+- - There will be opportunities for licensed businesses to grow, transport, test, manufacture, and sell cannabis-based products.
+Although there is no historical data from which to draw to estimate the size of these opportunities, we can gain some insight from companies in other states already in operation.

-- There will also be opportunities for cannabis-related businesses – some of which are already in operation, and others that will be created to take advantage of this new industry.
-These include many types of businesses that will serve the needs of licensed businesses including attorneys, accountants, consultants, etc. Also, companies to facilitate the operations of licensees, e.g., providers of fertilizer, irrigations systems, accessories, etc. will be required.
+- - There will also be opportunities for cannabis-related businesses – some of which are already in operation, and others that will be created to take advantage of this new industry.
+These include many types of businesses that will serve the needs of licensed businesses including attorneys, accountants, consultants, etc. Also, companies to facilitate the operations of licensees, e.g., providers of fertilizer, irrigation systems, accessories, etc. will be required.
 It is estimated that these types of businesses will earn more than the cannabis-licensed businesses.

-This is another question that cannot be answered in specific terms until the New Jersey legislation is finalized and the actual rules regulating the industry are published.
+This is another question that cannot be answered in specific terms until legislation is finalized and the actual rules regulating the industry are published.
 However, a rule of thumb that is often used is that a retail establishment will require a capital investment of approximately $500K, while a grower will require $1M.
 Of course, the actual amount for you will depend on other factors such as the cost of real estate in the area you have chosen, the products/services you intend to provide, staffing, etc.

 - Successfully navigating the application process.
 Whatever is decided regarding the number of different cannabis licenses, fewer licenses will be granted than applicants.
 Those vying for those licenses must be ready to move when the gate opens and be ready to submit the most attractive application possible.

-- Raising capital – New Jersey banks will probably not provide loans for cannabis-related businesses.
+- Raising capital – banks will probably not provide loans for cannabis-related businesses.
 In fact, a local bank will not even open a checking account for any business that is related in any way to cannabis (even consultants).
 This may change over time, but for now, they are not a source of loans or banking services.
 The governor has suggested opening a state bank to provide funding, but this is still in the discussion phase.
 If/when it becomes a reality is anyone’s guess.

 - Finding a suitable location.
 Many towns have already gone on record as rejecting any cannabis retail establishment or farm.
 The application process may very well take this position into account, so finding an acceptable location is very important.
-Thus far, two towns have indicated a willingness to host a cannabis business: Jersey City and Asbury Park.

 Indeed, it does - from two different perspectives – legal and financial.